 Parking on footways or footpaths (pavements, grass verges, alleyways, etc), or in front of dropped footways or raised carriageways (for example driveways or pedestrian crossings) is banned on almost all streets in London at all times, including at night and weekends.
 If you park in such a way then you could receive a Penalty Charge Notice (PCN) and may also be towed away – even if only one or two wheels are on the footway.
 This leaflet gives details of how and why the bans operate, and the exceptions to them.

 - to prevent obstruction to pedestrians.
-Cars and other vehicles parked on footways or at pedestrian crossings can make life difficult and dangerous for pedestrians, in particular for wheelchair users, people with baby buggies and the partially sighted.
+Cars and other vehicles parked on footways or at pedestrian crossings can make life difficult and dangerous for pedestrians, in particular for wheelchair users, people with baby buggies and the visually impaired.
 Vehicles parked in front of driveways block access to and from the premises

 - to prevent damage to the footway.
 Unlike road surfaces, footways are not designed to take the weight of cars or other motor vehicles.
 Much of the damage to London’s footways (cracked or sunken paving slabs etc) is caused by vehicles parking illegally on the footway.
 Repairs cost London’s councils millions of pounds each year, and tripping on damaged footways is the cause of many pedestrian injuries